dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
 For our running example of block B,
-An execution driven by S-3 with three threads may be able to avoid several of the re-executions incurred in S-2 by waiting on an ABORTED mark.
+An execution driven by S-3 with four threads may be able to avoid several of the re-executions incurred in S-2 by waiting on an ABORTED mark.
 A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, shown below.

-* possible time steps with 3 threads:
+* possible time steps S-3 goes through with four threads:
   1. parallel execution of 1,2,3,4; validation of 2,3 fail; `nextValidation` set to 3
   2. parallel execution of 2,5,6,7; 3 suspends on `ABORTED` by 2; validation of 6 fails; `nextValidation` set to 7
   3. parallel execution of 3,6,8,9; validation of 9 fails;`nextValidation` set to 10